scottcm73/basketball_player_stats/README.md

 ## Deployment

 Deployment of the app is on heroku.
 The requirements.txt works best when it is not frozen.
 I ran into issues with the requirements frozen.
+Heroku proved to be the simplest host.
+I put the MySQL database on a server that I rent from bluehost.com.
+I originally intended to host the app on this server, but I could not install the necessary nginx without loosing technical support.
+The app is available at: https://scottmc-bballstats.herokuapp.com/.

 ## Built With

 *  Pandas, numpy, flask, sqlalchemy, plotly, and D3

 ## Versioning